Can enough of us trigger a course change to prevent ‘ecological collapse’?

 |---|---|

-| C1 Mobilise Team Humanity | To expedite A1 Team up |
+| C1 Mobilise Team Humanity | To expedite teaming up (A1) |

-| C3 Reinvigorate social permissions | To expedite A3 Reject harm-causing business |
+| C3 Reinvigorate social permissions | To expedite boycotting harm-causing business (A3) |

-| C4 Protect survival systems | To expedite A4 Prohibit harm-causing business |
+| C4 Simplify legal protections | To expedite prohibiting harm-causing business (A4) |

-| C5 Redesign betterment systems | To expedite A5 Reset societal systems |
+| C5 Streamline system transformation | To expedite redirecting societal systems (A5) |

-| CR Renew humanity’s wisdom | To inform all five mass Actions |
+| CR Renew humanity’s wisdom5 | To inform all five mass actions |

-| CP Promote helpful information | To support all five mass Actions |
+| CP Promote helpful information | To support all five mass actions |

 These seven collaborations could be termed the Expediter Collaborations, given they will be performed by individuals and organisations whose work expedites the Supporter Actions.